alanshen111/MMM-Facts/README.md

 </table>

 ## How to add your own facts
 You can edit the `facts.js` file, if you are comfortable merging them with any remote changes.
+Alternatively, you may fork this repository to have an exclusive copy you can edit without conflicts.